tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230227, htaccess1 - A small error!
-- No changes in .htacces -wp-admin, works very well on all my blogs!
+- No changes in 230227 .htacces -wp-admin, works very well on all my blogs!
 - Updated: 230227, wp-includes, more alternatives to use.
 - Updated: 230227, updated .htaccess1 small fixes!
 - Updated: 230222 wp-content .htaccess updated! all tried and working!